 - testing- when you have finished creating all exercises and start testing them, also to be used when you go back to the Teach editor to improve your exercises based on the test conclusions

-- chapter 1- when you are working on chapter 1 of the course; to be used in combination with one of the tags above (from outline to check-in)
+- chapter 1- when you are working on chapter 1 of the course; to be used in combination with one of the tags above (from outline to testing)

-- chapter 2- when you are working on chapter 2 of the course; to be used in combination with one of the tags above (from outline to check-in)
+- chapter 2- when you are working on chapter 2 of the course; to be used in combination with one of the tags above (from outline to testing)

-- chapter 3- when you are working on chapter 3 of the course; to be used in combination with one of the tags above (from outline to check-in)
+- chapter 3- when you are working on chapter 3 of the course; to be used in combination with one of the tags above (from outline to testing)

-- chapter 4- when you are working on chapter 4 of the course; to be used in combination with one of the tags above (from outline to check-in)
+- chapter 4- when you are working on chapter 4 of the course; to be used in combination with one of the tags above (from outline to testing)

-- chapter 5- when you are working on chapter 5 of the course; to be used in combination with one of the tags above (from outline to check-in)
+- chapter 5- when you are working on chapter 5 of the course; to be used in combination with one of the tags above (from outline to testing)

 In addition, you'll find the following tags, which will be used by your CL only: set-up, review, and launch.